We have released a draft decision on North East Water's price submission which will influence the prices to apply from 1 July 2026.

 We want to hear from you

-Our first consultation period on North East Water's proposal has now opened on Engage Victoria and will close on 12 December 2025.
+Consultation on our draft decision on North East Water’s proposal is now open on Engage Victoria and will close on 1 May 2026.

 Guidance to North East Water